gds-operations/vcloud-tools/README.md

 Unfortunately current usage of fog requires the password in this file.

+## Other settings

+Due to parallel development with the Fog gem there is some jiggery-pokery to run the tool from source.
+Our Gemfile uses an env var to guide the installation of fog.
+If you do nothing, bundler will use the most recent release of fog (pinned by us).
+This might work, but if you want to use recent additions, it might be worth using the latest fog code; we do.
+Don't worry, we've made this easy.

+Setting `VCLOUD_TOOLS_DEV_FOG_MASTER=true` will fetch Fog's lastest code, to be used with the vcloud-tools.
+When developing new features in conjunction with changes in fog, Setting `VCLOUD_TOOLS_DEV_FOG_LOCAL` allows development against a local version of Fog before changes have reached the fog master.

 ## Troubleshooting

 To troubleshoot fog related issues, set environment variables DEBUG or EXCON_DEBUG.